LouisRBurns/Toastmasters_district_realignment/README.md

 ## Notebooks

 If you would like to see how individual steps were accomplished, my Jupyter Notebooks have been included.
+Also, `assignment_functions.py`, `calculate_centroids.py`, and `grouping_functions.py` can be imported for use in Notebooks.